raj-maharajwala/DataScience-Projects/Bollywood Celebs Face Matching Web Application/README.md

-# Project Name: Which Bollywood Celebrity You look like
+# Which Bollywood Celebrity You look like Transfer Learning | VGG16 | ResNet50

 A Deep learning based streamlit web app which can tell with which bollywood celebrity your face resembles.